|

 this knowledge, Newton was able to figure out which plots of land he needed to buy.

-Newton then excavated the site and found sections of the reliefs that decorated the wall of the building and portions
+Newton then excavated the site and found sections of the reliefs that decorated the wall of the building and

-the building.
+of the building.

 Today these works of art stand in the Mausoleum Room at the British Museum.
-There the images of Mausolus and his
+There the images of Mausolus and

-queen forever watch over the few broken remains of the beautiful tomb she built for him.
+his queen forever watch over the few broken remains of the beautiful tomb she built for him.

-The mausoleum of Halikarnassos (near Bodrum in modern day Turkey) is one of the ancient seven wonders in the world.
+mausoleum of Halikarnassos (near Bodrum in modern day Turkey) is one of the ancient seven wonders in the world.

 The monument was according to some sources still standing in the 12th century AD.